 The second period dates from 2008 to 2010, when competition policy received much less support from the Minister.
 It slipped down the priority agenda.
 In this short period legislation was introduced or proposed that exempted the application of certain parts (i.e., mergers, agreements) of competition legislation to certain activities such as banking, groceries, GPs and voice over actors.
-These proposals were usually based on little or no analysis.8 In the case of voice-over actors where there was evidence, it demonstrated that the proposed exemption did not pass the cost/benefit analysis that forms part of the Competition Act 2002 that allows otherwise anti-competitive agreements.9 In addition, in the one instance where these proposals were implemented - shifting responsibility for important bank mergers to the Department of Finance - alternative legislative arrangements that would have given competition policy a larger role were not selected,10 while the two-page published assessment of the 2011 Allied Irish Banks plc/EBS Building Society ("AIB/EBS") merger raised more questions than it answered.11 Up until 2008 the Competition Act 2002 was a law of general application, but the various carve outs are a move away from this state of affairs.
-This sets a clear precedent for other groups, such as farmers and some professions, to exploit and so undermine the effectiveness of competition policy in Ireland, particularly in view of the fact that it appears that little or no evidentiary basis is required in order for an exemption to be sought and
+These proposals were usually based on little or no analysis.9 In the case of voice over actors where there was evidence, it demonstrated that the proposed exemption did not pass the cost/benefit analysis that forms part of the Competition Act 2002 that allows otherwise anti-competitive agreements.10 In addition, in the one instance where these proposals were implemented - shifting responsibility for important bank mergers to the Department of Finance - alternative legislative arrangements that would have given competition policy a larger role were not selected,11 while the twopage published assessment of the 2011 Allied Irish Banks plc/EBS Building Society ("AIB/EBS") merger raised more questions than it answered.12 Up until 2008 the Competition Act 2002 was a law of general application, but the various carve outs are a move away from this state of affairs.
+This sets a clear precedent for other groups, such as farmers and some professions, to exploit and so undermine the effectiveness of competition policy in Ireland, particularly in view of the fact that it appears that little or no evidentiary basis is required in order for an exemption to be sought and possibly granted, nor are any criteria apparent.
+It thus encourages rent seeking behaviour by such groups.

-6 A hard core cartel is one that fixes prices, allocates markets either by product or geographically, or limits output or sales or capacity.
-By their very nature such arrangements are anti-competitive.
-7 See, for example, CMRG (2000) and DETE (2005).
+7 A hard core cartel is one that fixes prices, allocates markets either by product or geographically, or limits output or sales or capacity.
+By their very nature such arrangements are anticompetitive.

+8 See, for example, CMRG (2000) and DETE (2005).

-8 In the case of groceries, for example, it was proposed to introduce a Code of Practice for Grocery Goods Undertakings.
-One supporter of such a Code felt that before it was introduced that "... the underlying justification for such a Code should first be articulated on the basis of a robust investigation and research in supplier/retailer relationships."
+9 In the case of groceries, for example, it was proposed to introduce a Code of Practice for Grocery Goods Undertakings.
+One supporter of such a Code felt that before it was introduced that "the underlying justification for such a Code should first be articulated on the basis of a robust investigation and research in supplier/retailer relationships."
 (Travers, 2011, p.5).

-9 This is discussed further in Gorecki (2009a, pp. 222-223).
+10 This is discussed further in Gorecki (2009a, pp. 222-223).